phunware/maas-ads-android-sdk/README.md

 File->New->New Module and selecting "Import .JAR/.AAR Package".
 Then add the library modules as dependencies of your app in the File->Project Structure window.

+Also you can use Nexus Phunware Server to get the SDK across gradle: compile 'com.phunware.advertising:ads:2.3.0:release@aar'

 Update your `AndroidManifest.xml` to include the following permissions and activity:

 ````xml